Super Simple Pita Bread Recipe (No Yeast)

 STEP 5: Prepare a clean work surface.
 It could be a kitchen countertop or dining room table.
 Sprinkle the clean surface lightly with flour to prevent the dough from sticking to the surface.

 After 15 minutes, remove the pita bread dough from the bowl and use your hands to knead the dough on a clean, lightly floured surface.
-Next, cut the dough into six pieces and roll them into evenly sized balls.
+Next, cut the dough into six pieces and roll them into evenly sized-balls.

 six pita bread dough balls on a clean white kitchen towel.